 “We are exploring HVAC design and operation features that can affect virus transmission, such as ventilation modes, air distribution patterns, recirculation ratio, filtration, advanced air cleaning technologies,” explains Zhong.

-The work in Alberta started in March and is expected to continue over two years.
+The work in Alberta started in March 2020 and is expected to continue through 2022.
 Zhong says the end goal would be to “provide direct guidelines to building operators and policymakers.”